sjrd218/rightscale-nodes/README.md

-### Cache priming
+### Secondary resources and priming

 Rightscale instances are linked to by a number of common resources.
-This basic data is used to prime the cache.
+This basic data is used to prime the cache and load additional resources.

-* Clouds
+The cache is bootstrapped by getting:
+* Clouds: Instances will be found in each Cloud.

+Addititional resources are retrieved if the Cloud supports them:

 * Deployments
+* Images
 * ServerTemplates
 * Datacenters
 * InstanceTypes
+* SshKeys
 * Subnets

-Because this data changes infrequently, it is only loaded once.
-Restart the plugin, or change its configuration to completely reload the cache.
+Because much of this data changes infrequently, it is only loaded once.
+Restart the plugin, or change its configuration to force a reload of the cache.

-### Every refresh
+### Primary resources

+At every refresh, load the cache with

 * Instances
-* SshKeys
-* Images
 * Tags
 * Inputs
 * Servers
 * ServerArrays

+This data is considered more apt to change (new instances added, new tags defined) and is therefore requested at each refresh interval.

 ## Errors